The Power of Regularization in Solving Extensive-Form Games: Regularized Dilated Optimistic Mirror Descent ( Reg-DOMD )

-{Note that Theorem \ref{thm:sublinear-convergence-theorem} applies for both {\tt Reg-DOMWU} and {\tt Reg-DOGDA}.
 To the best of our knowledge, this is the first result to obtain convergence rate for duality gap and {\it the distance to the NE set} in EFGs without the unique NE assumption, when the mirror map is generated through a {\it dilated} operation \citep{DBLP:conf/nips/LeeKL21-EFG-last-iterate}.}

 \paragraph{Technical overview.}